 - Residence Hall common spaces are primarily intended for the use and accessibility of the building residents.
 Common spaces are not designed for overnight accommodations. - 2.
-Talmage, Miller, Brown, King and Krieg Main Lobbies, France Great Hall and Williard Conference Room may be reserved by University-approved campus organizations (not affiliated with a particular residence hall) with permission from the Residence Coordinator of the building.
+Talmage, Miller, Brown, King and Krieg Main Lobbies, France Great Hall and Williard Conference Room may be reserved by University-approved campus organizations (not affiliated with a particular residence hall) with permission from the Residence Life staff of the building.
 A campus organization interested in reserving common area space in a residence hall should initially contact Conferences and Events at 419-448-2193 to see if the space is available.
-The Residence Coordinator and/ or Assistant Dean for Campus Life must approve any room reservation that is requested in those locations.
-Once approved, space reservation processes (Event form, or other approved methods) must be followed. - Floor lounge space cannot be reserved by any group other than the students of the living unit, hall council representative, or Residence Life staff. - Common area space in campus houses and apartments is the responsibility of all residents assigned to that unit.
+The Residence Life and Housing staff must approve any room reservation that is requested in those locations.
+Once approved, space reservation processes (Event form, or other approved methods) must be followed.

+- Floor lounge space cannot be reserved by any group other than the students of the living unit, hall council representative, or Residence Life staff. - Common area space in campus houses and apartments is the responsibility of all residents assigned to that unit.